chavez-ju/GitHubTutorial/README.md

-This served as a tutorial on how to use Git and GitHub
+This repo served as a tutorial on how to use Git and GitHub